Mobile-first website for Safe Place International TDA graduates

 1. Problem

-To create a platform for TDA graduates to connect and share resources and information.
+The goal of the project was to create a platform for TDA graduates to connect and share resources and information.

 Solution